Lessons of Life to live according to the Will of the Almighty.

 If you don’t do what you know is right, you have sinned.
 James 4:17

-How serious can be sins by accidentally, by naivety, or even by omission; and how they can affect the development of the spiritual life of a child of faith?
+How serious can be sins by accidentally, by naiveté, or even by omission; and how they can affect the development of the spiritual life of people of faith?

-Spiritually, ignoring is not an excuse, nor avoids judgment, or punishment.
-But unfortunately becomes legal right for darkness to operate against the faith of those who seek to act according to the will of the Lord.
+But the worst is, and is the issue that concern to our topic, sins by accidentally, by omission, or by naiveté it becomes in the legal right from where darkness build its fortress to operate against the faith of those who seek to act according to the will of the Lord.

 David and his people were unaware of the existence of such a situation, however it affected them as much as if they themselves had provoked.